RackHD/di.js/README.md

 # Clone this repo (or your fork).
 git clone https://github.com/angular/di.js.git

-# Install all the the dev dependencies, such as Karma, Gulp, etc.
+# Install all the dev dependencies, such as Karma, Gulp, etc.
 npm install

 # If you wanna use "karma" or "gulp" commands, install also: